-Kelli S. Hendryx Memorial Physical Therapy
+Kelli S. Hendryx Memorial Scholarship Fund

 Due to Kelli’s active lifestyle, before this condition, she had a hard time accepting her immobility, but never lost sight of her dream of being able to walk again.
 That’s when Kelli immersed herself into physical therapy in hopes of reaching her goal one day of being able to walk again.
 After several years and many tireless hours of dedication from her and a team of physical therapists Kelli stood up between two parallel bars and took her first steps again.

 Qualifications for this Scholarship:

 Must be a senior at Morton High School who has demonstrated academic success by having achieved a cumulative GPA of at least 2.5.

 Must be enrolled in an accredited, degree-granting college or university (minimum of 12 credit hours) for the following academic year, with intentions of pursuing a degree in Physical Therapy, Occupational Therapy, Speech Therapy, or Elementary Education.

 Has demonstrated the following attributes: Positive attitude, Encourages others, Charitable, Hard working, Compassionate, High moral character, Role model to underclassmen.

 Preference will be given to students who have been involved in school activities and/or have volunteered in various ways both at school, and in the community.

 Financial need may be considered but is not the primary consideration in the selection process.

 Contact the MHS Counseling office for information on this and other MHS scholarships.